ahmadrash/TorchMNIST/README.md

 ## Introduction:

 The exercise entailed classifying the MNIST dataset using the demo code provided for Torch.
-It was my first time using Torch and I found it easier to run and manupulate the my initial experience with Theano.
-We are asked to compare the performance, specfically accuracy versus training epochs, for the three algorithms in the demo code namely Convolutional Nerual Networks (convnets), a 2-layer fully connected Perceptron (mlp) and Logisitic Regression.
-Then we are asked to make architectural changes to the convnet and plot the performance difference.
+It was my first time using Torch and I found it easier to grasp than my initial experience with Theano.
+I tried to compare the performance, specfically accuracy versus training epochs, for the three algorithms in the demo code namely Convolutional Nerual Networks (convnets), a 2-layer fully connected Perceptron (mlp) and Logisitic Regression.
+Then I made architectural changes to the convnet and plotted the performance difference.

 ## The Data Set: